Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 ## Packet types 60..8F for communicating field settings

 A packet of type 60..8F communicates 5 field settings (using a payload of 20 bytes, or 4 bytes per field setting).
 This occurs after a restart (all field settings are sent by heat pump upon requests by the thermostat), or when a field setting is manually changed at the thermostat.
-For some reason, 4 000086/000087 packets will be inserted  even though these do not communicate any usable field settings.
+For some reason, 4 000086/000087 packets will be inserted at certain moments even though these do not communicate any usable field settings.

 The packet type corresponds to the field settings according to the following table: